microsoft/SimpleStubs/Documentation/Tutorial.md

 ## Installation

-To install SimpleStubs, simply install the `Etg.SimpleStubs` NuGet package to your unit test project.
+To install SimpleStubs, simply install the `Etg.SimpleStubs` NuGet package to your unit test project (also see Tips and Tricks section).

 Once installed, SimpleStubs will create stubs for all interfaces (`public` interfaces and optionally `internal` interfaces) in all referenced projects.
 No stubs will be generated for external libraries (dlls) but that's a feature we're considering.